 - At least a dozen other people have been confirmed to have the disease, including one woman who died from complications of the bacteria.
 There are at least 66 probable cases, too.

 This is a perfect example of how carelessness can endanger the well-being and lives of others.
 If you were also affected by the Legionnaires’ disease outbreak at Sheraton Atlanta or in any other situation, speak with a lawyer as soon as you can.

-What Damages Can I Claim in a Legionnaires’ Disease Lawsuit?
+What Damages Can You Claim in a Legionnaires’ Disease Lawsuit?

 If you become sick with Legionnaires’ disease after staying somewhere that contained Legionella bacteria, you may be able to seek damages.
 When a hotel or other establishment causes your sickness, you have the legal right to file a claim or lawsuit against them.